MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-score-calculation.md

 ### Scoring for actions related and unrelated to Microsoft Defender for Cloud

-Improvement actions that aren't implemented in or monitored by Defender for Cloud are scored as a signle unit.
-For example, if the action is worth 30 points, your achieve 30 points if the action passes or 0 points if it fails.
+Improvement actions that aren't implemented in or monitored by Microsoft Defender for Cloud are scored as a single unit.
+For example, if the action is worth 30 points, you earn 30 points if the action passes or 0 points if it fails.

 If the improvement action is implemented in or monitored by Defender for Cloud, its score is multiplied by the number of assessments in which they appear.
 Within a single assessment, an action's score represents the total of each subscription within the service.
 For example, if an action's total score within an assessment is 30 points, and the assessment has three subscriptions within that service, then the points allowed for the action within each service is 10.
 When the action passes in each of the three subscriptions, the total number of 30 points is awarded for that action in that assessment.